webrtc/webrtc-org/native-code/development/prerequisite-sw/index.md

 ### OS X

-The latest released Xcode version is recommended to be able to build all code.
+Xcode 5 or higher.
+Latest Xcode is recommended to be able to build all code.

 ### Android